Coderberg/GoogleAuthenticator/README.md

 according to [RFC6238](https://tools.ietf.org/html/rfc6238)

 For a secure installation you have to make sure that used codes cannot be reused (replay-attack).
 You also need to limit the number of verifications, to fight against brute-force attacks.
-For example you could limit the amount of verifications to 10 tries within 10 minutes for one IP address (or IPv6 block).
+For example, you could limit the amount of verifications to 10 tries within 10 minutes for one IP address (or IPv6 block).
 It depends on your environment.

+### Supported PHP Versions
+- PHP 8.0
+- PHP 8.1
+- PHP 8.2

 ### Installation
 ```shell